fireeye-ops/cache/resume.md

 Part of a large team of administrators, we resolve thousands of issues per day, as a popular web host, across thousands of shared servers, virtual private servers and dedicated servers.
 These range from common database issues, backups and restorations, and reboot triage to web server/database tuning, major software upgrades and custom installations, filing bug reports and more.

+*Highlight*: I was employee of the month my 5th month into the position, November.

 #### systems monitoring - december 2011 to present

 As one unit of a small team of monitors (3-4 usually), we proactively monitor the entire farm for issues before they become major.
 Issues I handle range from CPU abusers, low disk space, and hard drive errors to Denial of Service attacks/flooding, disaster recovery, and individual site performance reviews.